lcserny/chessme/README.md

 - use webpack server to auto-refresh dev work

 ### Roadmap
-1. no UI needed, console game, return each chess board position occupation and game status
+1. no UI needed, console game at first
-2. later on allow commands given from outside
+2. later on allow commands given from outside (as gRPS or similar)
-3. game will need to be converted to a grpc server and allow commands as grpc requests
+3. game will need to act as a server and persist data in mongodb
-4. game will need to persist data in mongodb
+4. game can be moved to AWS Lambda or similar
 5. after all this, Android clients can be made to play